WFP-VAM/modape/docs/index.md

 Most users will want to use the out-of-the-box processing chain, which features pre-tuned parameters for running the smoother and command line executables, that enable the user to run the entire processing chain with minimal input from the command line.

+!!!
+Note
+      While there are no restrictions on which MODIS data can be downloaded, the full processing chain is (currently) only implemented for
+      MOD/MYD 11&13 products (NDVI, EVI, LST).

 The chain breaks down into 4 separate steps, each executable with a dedicated command line script, that handle everything from downloading raw MODIS data, to filtering the data and exporting it as GeoTIFF for downstream analysis and visualization:

 <br>